1. Home

 Step 1: Collect Trial Balance Data

-Your consolidation process begins by gathering trial balance data from every entity.
-This includes assets, liabilities, equity, revenue, and expenses from various general ledger systems.
-Each subsidiary might use different accounting systems, currencies, and chart of accounts structures.
-You’ll need complete, accurate trial balances from all entities for the same reporting period.
+Your consolidation begins by gathering trial balance data from every entity.
+Each subsidiary might use different accounting systems, currencies and chart of accounts structures.
+You need complete, accurate trial balances from all entities for the same reporting period.

-In practice, the trial balance is the backbone of accurate consolidation – every consolidated number must reconcile back to entity-level trial balances.
-This is why automated solutions like dataSights start by pulling full trial balance data from each entity into a centralised, always-reconciled consolidation layer.
+The trial balance is the backbone of accurate consolidation – every consolidated number must reconcile back to entity-level trial balances. dataSights starts by pulling full trial balance data from each entity into a centralised, always-reconciled consolidation layer.

-Step 2: Map to Centralised Chart of Accounts
+Step 2: Map to a Centralised Chart of Accounts

-Once you’ve collected the data, align each entity’s accounts to your master chart of accounts.
+Align each entity’s accounts to your master chart of accounts.
 Subsidiaries often use different account structures based on local requirements.
 Account 1200 might represent inventory in one entity but accounts receivable in another.
-Standardising this data ensures consistency across your consolidated reports.
+Standardising this mapping ensures consistency across your consolidated reports.

 Step 3: Convert Foreign Currencies